Category: documentdb Sql

 ]

-FROM p IN Families.parents
+SELECT * FROM Families.parents

 [